 Some dim sum restaurants serve their food from a counter, but in others, servers circulate through the dining room, carrying them on carts.
 Typically, you pay by the dish, and your server may tally up the bill by counting the empty dishes on the table.

-Most top restaurant lists say the best dim sum in San Francisco is found outside of Chinatown proper, but if you want to try it in Chinatown, these are your best bets:
+Most San Francisco restaurant reviewers say the best dim sum in San Francisco is found outside of Chinatown proper, but if you want to try it in Chinatown, these are your best bets:

 - Good Mong Kok Bakery, 1039 Stockton: There's no menu, it's takeout only, and they only take cash, but if you're comfortable with all that, you'll soon understand why the line often stretches out the door and down the sidewalk.